-There is the prospect to consolidate and build a 'Bedding, Furniture and Soft furnishings' Cluster focusing on the large 'Sleepyhead' manufacturer - also attracting related businesses from more constrained sites in Auckland.
+There is also the prospect to build a 'Bedding, Furniture and Soft furnishings' Cluster focusing on the large 'Sleepy Head' manufacturer - also attracting related businesses from more constrained sites in Auckland.

-Clustering these and related businesses could attract other product and component manufacturers and suppliers and foster a commercially strong soft furnishing manufacturing, wholesaling and retail industry - that would also serve the growing residential population in Auckland's Southern Metropolitan Growth Corridor.
+Clustering these and related businesses could attract other product and component manufacturers and suppliers and foster a commercially strong soft furnishing manufacturing, wholesaling and retail and interior decoration industry - that would also serve the growing residential population in Auckland's Southern Metropolitan Growth Corridor.